AI Layoffs 2025-2026: The Job Crisis Accelerates - Complete Report | ChatGPT Disaster

 The Bottom Line

 What's clear is that the workforce disruption is just beginning.
-Whether AI is the cause or the excuse, 1.17 million workers lost their jobs this year.
-For them, the distinction is academic.
+Whether AI is the cause or the excuse, over 1.2 million job cuts were announced in 2025 alone.
+For the workers affected, the distinction is academic.
 The pain is the same.

 Read Latest Stories AI Bubble Report Developer Exodus Find AI Alternatives